TomoyaOnishi/Kotori/README.md

 # Naming

-Kotori is `small bird` in English.
+Kotori is `small bird` in Japanese.

 Kotori is small and lightweight library for the Twitter.